| ADVERBS FOR OPINION | MODALS |

 An adverb expressing opinion regarding the truth value of the situation may occur with an -ly suffix, in prepositional phrase or as both (truthfully, in truth). |

-CERTAINTY & DOUBT Without a doubt, he'll reach the top of the mountain. (a sure guess) |
+Without a doubt, he'll reach the top of the mountain. (a sure guess) certainly, decidedly, undoubtedly, definitely, most likely, very likely, quite likely, of course With luck, he'll reach the top of the mountain. |

-ACTUALITY AND REALITY In fact, he climbed it by himself. (factual, widely accepted) |
+In fact, he climbed it by himself. (factual, widely accepted) In other words, he did what no one had done before. |

-VIEWPOINT OR PERSPECTIVE From my view, he's pretty amazing. (limiting it to my opinion) |
+From my view, he's pretty amazing. (limiting it to my opinion) |

-SOURCE OF KNOWLEDGE According to them, younger climbers are less strategic climbers. |
+According to them, younger climbers are less strategic climbers.

-LIMITATION / GENRALIZATION For the most part, he climbed it by himself. (had some assistance) |
+For the most part, he climbed it by himself. (had some assistance) |

-IMPRECISION In a way, he had help from others.
+In a way, he had help from others.
 He sort of cheated by taking a helicopter down. |

-(LGSWE 10.1.1 764 854)
+(Biber 10.1.1 764 854)

-| CERTAINTY & DOUBT† | ACTUALITY & REALITY | VIEWPOINT |
+CERTAINTY / DOUBT | ACTUALITY & REALITY | VIEWPOINT |

 assuredly / certainly |